scalalogo/scalalogo.github.io/en/index.md

 On this page you will learn basics of programming in a fun way.
 The tutorials are inspired by the [Logo language](https://en.wikipedia.org/wiki/Logo_(programming_language)) adapted to [Scala](https://www.scala-lang.org/).
 This way you can get a grasp of a modern, popular programming language by having fun creating turtle graphics!

+The turtle graphics is a popular way for introducing programming to kids.
+The turtle is like a small robot (represented as a triangle) that moves according to your commands and leaves a trace so you can use it to draw whatever you want!

 ## Overview

 The tutorials are based on a mini-library written in Scala that was created to enable drawing turtle graphics in a way similar to Logo.
 They are enriched with live examples thanks to [ScalaFiddles](https://scalafiddle.io/).
 Each fiddle has a sample of code that will be run - you can see the result right next to the code.
 However, nothing will happen, until you tell it to.
 Below the drawing plane you can see a few management buttons with which you can:

-* adjust how long it takes to make one action (the higher the number is, the slower the turtle moves),
+* adjust how long it takes to make one action next to <i class="fa fa-clock-o"></i> (the higher the number is, the slower the turtle moves),
-* make the turtle move consecutively (according to the code on the left) or stop,
+* make the turtle move consecutively (according to the code on the left) with <i class="fa fa-play"></i> or stop it with <i class="fa fa-pause"></i>,
-* make it perform a single action (move, rotation, etc.),
+* make it perform a single action (move, rotation, etc.) with <i class="fa fa-step-forward"></i>,
-* show or hide it.
+* show or hide it with <i class="fa fa-low-vision"></i>.

 The code is editable.
 If you make any changes to it or just want to run it once again, click the _Run_ button above the code.
 You can always restore the code to its original version with the _Reset_ button.
 This will only revert the code changes - again, click the _Run_ button to reset the application as well.